Monteeee/car_demo/README.md

 - The skeleton is a modified version of [osrf/car_demo](https://github.com/osrf/car_demo) and [ecward/car_demo](https://github.com/ecward/car_demo);
 - The PID controller is taken from [ivmech/ivPID](https://github.com/ivmech/ivPID);
-- The MPC controller is a rewrite of Goncalo's Matlab implementation in his [master thesis](https://kth.diva-portal.org/smash/get/diva2:1043944/FULLTEXT01.pdf).
+- The MPC controller is a rewrite of Goncalo's Matlab implementation in his [master thesis](https://kth.diva-portal.org/smash/get/diva2:1043944/FULLTEXT01.pdf);
+- The QP solver comes from [CVXOPT](https://github.com/cvxopt/cvxopt).

 #### Graph of ROS nodes